Asian stock markets gain after Wall Street hits record high

-Asian stock markets have risen after major Wall Street indexes ended last week at record highs and a summit between President Donald Trump and Japan's prime minister appeared to sooth tensions over trade and currency policies.
-Benchmarks in Japan, China, Australia and South Korea all advanced.
+Asian stock markets rose Monday after Wall Street hit a new high and a meeting between President Donald Trump and Japan's prime minister appeared to soothe tensions over trade and currency.

 WALL STREET: A rally in small company stocks Friday helped push benchmarks to all-time highs.
 Miners and other raw materials companies led gains while rising oil prices gave energy companies a big boost.
 Strong company earnings and investor optimism over the Trump administration's promises of tax cuts, less government regulation and other policies helped fuel the market's gains much of the week.
 News that OPEC is largely adhering to a recent pact to cut crude oil production has also helped lift markets.
 The Dow Jones industrial average rose 0.5 percent to 20,269.37.
 The Standard & Poor's 500 index gained 0.4 percent to 2,316.10.
 The Nasdaq composite index added 0.3 percent to 5,734.13.
 The Nasdaq closed at a record high four times last week.